 Developing more effective materials without sacrificing sustainability is an ongoing balancing act for innovative packagers.
 New films are helping overcome plastic waste concerns, providing biodegradable solutions for wide-ranging primary packaging applications.
-With dramatically greater puncture resistance than early bio-based films, the cutting edge materials now contribute advanced mechanical and physical benefits.
+With dramatically greater puncture resistance than early bio-based films, cutting-edge materials now contribute advanced mechanical and physical benefits.
 Developing sturdy bio-based stand-up pouches, for example, takes an already beneficial packaging innovation and adds another environmentally responsible aspect.
-And though they still cost more to produce, a new wave of bio-plastics provide additional
+And though they still cost more to produce, a new wave of bio-plastics provides additional

 Film technology also enhances packaging protection, particularly in food applications where contents need multilayer barriers.
-Not only are the cutting edge films capable of keeping out gases and moisture, but oxygen scavenging innovations are also incorporated, keeping food safe from spoilage.
-With each film advance, the new materials further extend safe shelf life for once-vulnerable or hard to package foodstuffs.
+Not only are the cutting-edge films capable of keeping out gases and moisture, but oxygen scavenging innovations are also incorporated, keeping food safe from spoilage.
+With each film advance, the new materials further extend the safe shelf life for once-vulnerable or hard-to-package foodstuffs.

 Primary packaging serves as the first line of protection for consumer goods.
 Continual innovation keeps packaging capabilities on the cutting edge, utilizing technology to its fullest.